University of the Fraser Valley: Athletics

 UFV is represented in U Sports by the UFV Cascades.
 The Envision Athletic Centre houses two gymnasiums, a fitness centre and change rooms.
 UFV's current varsity sports are basketball (M/W), golf (M/W), soccer (M/W), and volleyball (M/W).
 It also has clubs for baseball (M), rowing (M/W), and rugby sevens (W).
 UFV also had a wrestling program, established in 2013.
 Due to lack of funding from the university, it was suspended in 2019.

 The UFV men's basketball team captured the school's first-ever conference title in 2000 and went on to take the title again in 2002, 2004, and 2006, giving them four conference championships in a seven-year span.
 The women's basketball team won five straight provincial championships, bringing their all-time total to ten.

 Residence

+Aerial view of student housing, showing Baker House (front) and Evergreen (back), May 2026.

-Opened in 2007, UFV has one student residence, Baker House, on the Abbotsford campus.
+UFV has two student residences.
+Opened in 2007, Lá:léms Ye Baker, also known as Baker House, is located on the Abbotsford campus.
 It houses 102 suites with 204 bedrooms.
-Every suite contains a microwave and minifridge; however, meal plans can be purchased for $2,000, $1,500, or $1,000.
+Baker House is temporarily closed while it undergoes renovations.
+In January 2026, UFV opened a second adjacent six-story housing building, Lá:léms Ye Evergreen.
+It contains 60 four bedroom units, 50 studios, 106 single bedroom dorms and two staff apartments.
+Access is shared for kitchens, lounges and laundry facilities.